GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 Note that when you save your keys, the API Secret Key will never be shown again.
 Make sure to save it somewhere else safe because you will need to use it.

-Following the `.env.template` format seen in the project's root directory, add these keys including your Twilio Account SID  seen from the [Dashboard Console](https://www.twilio.com/console).
+Following the `.env.template` format seen in the project's root directory, add these keys (including your Twilio Account SID  seen from the [Dashboard Console](https://www.twilio.com/console)) to your environment variables.

 Now you are ready to run this application from your terminal.